THINGS TO KEEP IN MIND AS YOUR ACTING CAREER ADVANCES:

 Legally creating a corporation is expensive and there are yearly costs associated with maintaining it properly (legally).
 You need to keep on top of changing tax laws and other formalities, like keeping your personal and corporate finances properly separate.
 This may well call for ongoing legal and financial expertise to maintain a legal and smoothly running corporation, in addition to your work as an actor.
 You'd need a lawyer or law firm familiar with the law and an entertainer's unique situation.

 Only set up your corporation with good professional advice and help.

-My special thanks to actor Paul Pape who gave a terrific speech I heard once upon a time about the business of acting at a SAG seminar.
+My special thanks to actor Paul Pape who gave a terrific speech I heard once upon a time about the business of acting at a SAG seminar (thank you Screen Actors Guild for sponsoring this awesome outreach!).
 It helped me to grasp the benefits of aiming at a professional acting career and how to approach it intelligently.